Rowan-Ranch/livestock-rs/README.md

 A comprehensive library for managing, identifying, and working with livestock breeds.
 Designed to support farming and ranching applications, breed registries, and livestock data processing.

 Features
- - 🌱 Support for over 500+ livestock breeds, categorized by species.
+ - 🌱 Support for over 600+ livestock breeds, categorized by species.
  - 🐄 Includes common cattle breeds like Angus and Brahman.
  - 🐐 Includes common goat breeds like Alpine and Boer.
  - 🐑 Includes common sheep breeds like Dorper and St. Croix.
+ - 🐖 Includes common swine breeds like Duroc and Hampshire.
  - 🫏 Includes common donkey breeds like Miniature and Standard.
  - 🦌 Includes common reindeer breeds like Even and Nentsi.
  - 🛠️ Utilities for converting between enum variants and human-readable strings.